JohnnySn0w/johnnysn0w.github.io/_posts/2024-3-6-88x31 banners from the old net.md

 Now, I later found that using small sites for cdn, is:

-1. Known as hot linking, and is very frowned upon
+1. Known as hot linking, and is very frowned upon, because you're driving up costs for the hoster.
-2. Not as much of a crime if you're using  a
+2. Not as much of a crime if you're using a corpo for it

+And also, I